 Without diminishing the many wonderful personal and career benefits that can be associated with stepping out of your comfort zone at work by taking a promotion or changing employers, the flip side can be a place of personal growth and development too.

-Becoming a parent is life-changing.
-You’d be hard-pressed finding a new parent whose priorities and perspective haven’t shifted.
+Becoming a parent or caregiver is life-changing.
+You’d be hard-pressed to find a new parent or caregiver whose priorities and perspective haven’t shifted.
 Some may find that family becomes the new motivation, and that’s perfectly OK.

 Timing matters – a personal reflection